astropy/astropy/docs/development/workflow/development_workflow.rst

 1. It is necessary to build C extensions in "inline" mode which copies the built shared libraries into the source tree::

-       ./setup.py build_ext --inline
+       $ python setup.py build_ext --inline

 2. If you change directories from the root of the repository clone the ``astropy`` package will no longer be importable, and other features may not work properly.

-A more robust solution is to use the ``./setup.py develop`` command.
+A more robust solution is to use the ``setup.py develop`` command.
 This semi-permanently installs Astropy on your path in such a way that ``astropy`` is always imported from your repository clone regardless of your working directory.
 This way any edits you make to the code in your repository will